AntriaPan/ElectiTask/README.md

 1. Navigated to the appropriate subdirectories for the API (BookstoreApi) and the frontend (BookstoreFrontend).

 ## Database Setup
-1. Designed a database to store books and user information.
+1. Designed a database to store books and user information (by yourself locally).
 2. Set up your database connection string in the appsettings.json file of the API project.

 ## API Development